IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

    - Click **Validate**, then confirm.
    - Wait for successful validation.

-## Step 3: View Deployment Outputs and test Load Risk AI Agents sample application
+## Step 3: View Deployment Outputs and test Load Risk AI Agents sample application (Optional)

+> ⚠️ **Important**: The deployment outputs are only available if you have successfully completed the optional deployment in Step 2.
+If you skipped Step 2, the outputs will not be present.

 > 🌐 If you deployed the configurations, you can access the **deployed Loan Risk AI Agents sample application** by opening the **Outputs** tab of the `agentic-ai-demo` configuration in your project and using the value of **app_url** — it is the public URL of the running application.
 Note that it may take up to 1 minute for the application to fully load after deployment, so if the page doesn't respond immediately, give it a moment before refreshing.